 To get started, you will need to attend an orientation at our office.
 These dates can be found on our website at casaplacer.org.
 If you cannot attend in-person, you can watch a 20-minute online orientation on our website at: http://casaplacer.org/volunteer/orientation-rsvp/

 From there, you can complete an application and someone from our office will be in contact with you shortly to schedule an interview.
-Should you be accepted into our program you will be required to get your fingerprints done, attend 14 hours of independent study online, and 16 hours of in-class time and court observation.
+Should you be accepted into our program you will be required to get your fingerprints done, attend in-class training, complete the independent study matieral, and court observation.

 We hope to hear from you soon!